 - A. Impingement Impacts: The following impingement studies are required to comply with Section 2.A.(2)(a)(ii): - (1) A baseline impingement study shall be performed, unless the discharger demonstrates, to the Regional Water Board's satisfaction, that prior studies accurately reflect current impacts.
-Baseline impingement shall be measured on-site and shall include sampling for all species impinged.
-The impingement study shall be designed to accurately characterize the species currently impinged and their seasonal abundance to the satisfaction of the Regional Water Board. - (a) The study period shall be at least 36 consecutive months. - (b) Impingement shall be measured during different seasons when the cooling system is in operation and over 24-hour sampling periods. - (c) When applicable, impingement shall be sampled under differing representative operational conditions (e.g., differing levels of power production, heat treatments, etc.). - (d) The study shall not result in any additional mortality above typical operating conditions. - (2) After the Track 2 controls are implemented, to confirm the level of impingement controls, another impingement study, consistent with Section 4.A(1)(a) to (d), above, shall be performed and reported to the Regional Water Board. - (3) The need for additional impingement studies shall be evaluated at the end of each permit period.
+Baseline impingement shall be measured

+- (a) The study period shall be at least 12 consecutive months. - (b) Impingement shall be measured during different seasons when the cooling system is in operation and over 24-hour sampling periods. - (c) When applicable, impingement shall be sampled under differing representative operational conditions (e.g., differing levels of power production, heat treatments, etc.). - (d) The study shall not result in any additional mortality above typical operating conditions. - (2) After the Track 2 controls are implemented, to confirm the level of impingement controls, another impingement study, consistent with Section 4.A(1)(a) to (d), above, shall be performed and reported to the Regional Water Board. - (3) The need for additional impingement studies shall be evaluated at the end of each permit period.
 Impingement studies shall be required when changing operational or environmental conditions indicate that new studies are needed, at the discretion of the Regional Water Board. - B. Entrainment Impacts: The following entrainment studies are required to comply with Section 2.A.(2)(b)(ii): - (1) A baseline entrainment study shall be performed, unless the discharger demonstrates, to the Regional Water Board's satisfaction, that prior studies accurately reflect current impacts.
 Prior studies that may have used a mesh size of 333 or 335 microns for sampling are acceptable for compliance with the review and approval of the Regional Water Board.
 If the Regional Water Board determines that a new baseline entrainment study shall be performed to determine larval composition and abundance in the source water, representative of water that is being entrained, then samples must be collected using a mesh size no larger than 335 microns.
 Additional samples shall also be collected using a 200 micron mesh to provide a broader characterization of other meroplankton entrained.
 The source water shall be determined based on oceanographic conditions reasonably expected after Track 2 controls are implemented.
 Baseline entrainment sampling shall provide an unbiased estimate of larvae entrained at the intake prior to the implementation of Track 2 controls.